Best High-Protein Energy Balls for Labor and Postpartum Recovery

 Preparing for Birth and Postpartum Recovery

-This recipe may have you thinking about how you want to nourish yourself during your fourth trimester.
-Food is a powerful part of postpartum healing, and easy, grounding recipes like these Energy Balls — or my banana muffins or carrot soup — can be wonderful support of your postpartum healing.
+This recipe may prompt you to consider how you want to nourish yourself during your fourth trimester.
+Food is a powerful part of postpartum healing, and easy, real-food recipes like these Energy Balls, banana muffins, or carrot soup can be a beautiful kind of support.

 Rebecca Belenky is a Los Angeles–based doula, childbirth educator, and lactation educator who has supported families since 2014.
 Through her practice, Los Angeles Birth, she offers compassionate, trauma-informed care that helps parents feel informed, grounded, and confident during pregnancy, birth, and postpartum.